Amazon.com, Inc. (AMZN) Q1 2020 Results - Earnings Call Transcript

 AWS has created data lake to assist healthcare workers, researchers, scientists and public health officials working to understand and fight the coronavirus.
 Many of our AWS products are helping in the government response to the crisis, and are there for customers who are seeing their own demand spikes, companies enabling video conferencing, remote learning and online health services, for example.

-Amazon Flex is supporting food banks by donating delivery services of groceries to serve 6 million meals in Los Angeles, Miami, Nashville, Orlando, San Francisco, Seattle and Washington DC, with plans to ramp this up to 25 cities across the U.S. And Alexa is helping customers excess important CDC guidance, and help them evaluate their own COVID-19 risk levels.
+Amazon Flex is supporting food banks by donating delivery services of groceries to serve 6 million meals in Los Angeles, Miami, Nashville, Orlando, San Francisco, Seattle and Washington DC, with plans to ramp this up to 25 cities across the U.S. And Alexa is helping customers access important CDC guidance, and help them evaluate their own COVID-19 risk levels.

 How is all this impacting our business?
-Well, customer demand remains high.
-The incremental revenue we are seeing on many of the lower ASP essential products is basically coming at cost.
+While customer demand remains high the incremental revenue we are seeing on many of the lower ASP essential products is basically coming at cost.
 We've invested more than $600 million in COVID related costs in Q1, and expect these costs could grow to $4 billion or more in Q2.
 These include productivity headwinds in our facilities as we provide for social distancing and allow for the ramp up of new employees.

 Investments in personal protective equipment for employees, enhanced cleaning of our facilities, our wages for our hourly teams and hundreds of millions of dollars to develop COVID-19 testing capabilities.
 In Q1, we also had another $400 million of costs related to increased reserves for doubtful accounts.
-On the flip side, we did see a drop in travel, entertainment and meeting costs, as well as lower markets as a way to dampen our demand for non-essential items.
+On the flip side, we did see a drop in travel, entertainment and meeting costs, as well as lower marketing as a way to dampen our demand for non-essential items.

-While we can't have great certainty about what the next few quarters will look like, I'm humbled by the efforts of my fellow Amazoians in delivering essential goods and services to so many people.
+While we can't have great certainty about what the next few quarters will look like, I'm humbled by the efforts of my fellow Amazonians in delivering essential goods and services to so many people.
 We take this responsibility seriously and we're proud of the work our teams are doing to help customers through this difficult time.

 With that, let's open up for questions.